dashpradeep99/docker-complete-tutorial/5-content-trust.md

         $ docker pull busybox

-4. Create a new tag for the busybox image using your namespace.
+4. Create a new tag for the busybox image using your Docker Hub namespace

-  Your Docker Hub account is your namespace.
+    Your Docker Hub account name is your namespace.

         $ docker tag busybox <username>/dctrust:latest